wldkperera/Notes/Synapse.md

 The arguments for the defined parameters are passed during execution from the run context that was created by a trigger or a pipeline that was executed manually.
 Finally, activities within the pipeline consumed the parameter values.

+# Synapse Link

+Azure Synapse Link for Azure Cosmos DB is a cloud-native hybrid transactional and analytical processing (HTAP) capability.

+It enables you to run near real-time analytics over operational data in Azure Cosmos DB without impacting the performance of transactional workloads on Azure Cosmos DB.

 **Understand hybrid transactional analytical processing with Azure Synapse Link**